Freestylers: Adventures in Freestyle (2006) and current activity

 Released in 2006 album Adventures in Freestyle experimented with a variety of styles, and saw the Freestylers working with assorted underground vocalists.

 In 2008, the song "Jump 'n' Twist" from their fourth studio album "Adventures in Freestyle" was featured in the soundtrack for Tiger Woods PGA Tour 2008.

 In 2010 the remixes of "Cracks" (originally from the Past, Present and Future E.P.) was released through Never Say Die Records.
 The Flux Pavilion remix received 25 million hits on YouTube.

 CTRL-Z, hailing from Hammersmith and individually known as DJ Dash (Tom Petais) & DJ Inch (Nicky D’Silva), have been very involved with The Freestylers' music.
 In 2009, their remake of "Ruffneck" (renamed "Ruffneck '09") became the first ever release of the Never Say Die Records label.
-They have also remixed "Security" in 2007 and "Cracks" in 2010.
+They also remixed "Security" in 2007 and "Cracks" in 2010.
 CTRL-Z has also co-produced songs with The Freestylers, such as "Turn to Dust" from the Adventures in Freestyle album.

 In 2012, Freestylers signed with Black Hole Recordings subsidiary Rub-A-Duck Records.
-Through the label, they have released singles such as "Frozen" and "Over You", as well as their latest album The Coming Storm in 2013.
+Through the label, they have released singles such as "Frozen" and "Over You", as well as their last album The Coming Storm in 2013.
 2012 also saw new member Chris Bishop (Screwface from Stereo:Type) joining the production team.
+It is their first full-length release through the Black Hole Recordings subsidiary Rub-A-Duck.
+Throughout the album, the Freestylers showcase their ever-eclectic style and renegade approach to production focusing on everything in the bass music spectrum, including drum and bass, dubstep, speed garage and acid house, while also not shying away from their well-known hip hop/breakbeat style.
+The album features collaborations with various artists such as Stereo:Type, Wizard (a frequent collaborator with DJ Deekline), SirReal, Laura Steel, Irwin Sparkes, Takura Tendayi, Synikall and hiphouse legend Fast Eddie.
+Through their SoundCloud page, the track "Calling Me Home" (featuring D.V.) was released as a free download to promote the release of the album and its title single.
+Later, a remix competition for "The Coming Storm" was held to celebrate the launch of the new album at Subsound, Liverpool.
+They have also released their own VIP mix of the track.

-Since the release of their album "The Coming Storm the band have now been releasing their new material on Instant Vibes partially owned by Krafty Kuts.
+Since the release of their album "The Coming Storm" the band have been releasing their new material on Instant Vibes partially owned by Krafty Kuts.
 The single "Rude Bwoy" features Jamaican dancehall artist RDX.

-The new album "Other Worlds" is out August 2021.